bufbuild/buf-breaking-action/README.md

 This configuration will compare against the `main` branch of the repository.

-Please note that in order for the `buf-breaking-action` to run and detect changes successfully, both the `input` and the `against` will need to have valid Buf modules that compile.
+Please note that in order for the `buf-breaking-action` to run and detect changes successfully, both the `input` and the `against` must compile.
+This can be verified by running `buf build` in both inputs.

 ### Push